Ayushman-Pyne/Obsidian-Brain/01 - Projects/CS50X/Week 1 - C.md

 For more about the functions in `stdio.h` check out its [Documentation](https://manual.cs50.io/#stdio.h).

+##### Input commands

-There is this another header file `cs50.h` that we will use in the future for talking input.
+There is this another header file `cs50.h` that we will use for talking inputs now.
 It's a header file provided by the course and can be accessed.
 Check out their [Documentation](https://manual.cs50.io/#cs50.h) for the function names.

+The Functions with their use are listed here:
+- `get_char` - prompts user for a line of text from stdin and returns...
+- `get_double` - prompts user for a line of text from stdin and returns...
+- `get_float` - prompts user for a line of text from stdin and returns...
+- `get_int` - prompts user for a line of text from stdin and returns...
+- `get_long` - prompts user for a line of text from stdin and returns...
+- `get_long_long` - prompts user for a line of text from stdin and returns...
+- `get_string` - prompts user for a line of text from stdin and returns...

+Let's make a sample file that

+In case you want to include the `cs50.h` in offline Projects.
+[Check This Out](https://stackoverflow.com/questions/76893704/how-can-i-include-the-cs50-h-file)

 👇🏻All the lecture notes are present here